browserengineering/book/book/invalidation.md

     # ...
 ```

-We also can't easily freeze the `children` field, because that reads all
+We can't freeze `height` for `BlockLayout`, for the same reason as
-sorts of style properties and other fields.
+`DocumentLayout`, in the constructor.
+But we *can* freeze it as soon

-But while we don't know in the constructor, we do actually know the
+as the `children` field is computed.
+Let's add a `set_dependencies`
-dependencies of `height` for both `DocumentLayout` and `BlockLayout`
+method to do that:[^semi-dynamic]

-as soon as the children array is created.
-Let's add a way to
+[^semi-dynamic]: This is dynamic, just like calls to `read`, but at
-*dynamically* set them in a central place.^[It's dynamic just like the
+least we're centralizing dependencies in one place.
+Plus, listing the
-calls to `read` we added earlier, but at least not spread all over the place---one more [defense-in-depth] against invalidation bugs.]
-To do
+dependencies explicitly and then checking them later is a kind of
-that, add a `set_dependencies` method:
+[defense-in-depth] against invalidation bugs.

 [defense-in-depth]: https://en.wikipedia.org/wiki/Defense_in_depth_(computing)